Leonard, Clippers hold off Doncic, Mavs to snap 6-game skid - WHIZ News

 Doncic, who sat out Sunday against Oklahoma City due to left ankle soreness, missed four of his first five shots and had 12 points on 3-of-9 shooting in the first half before getting hot.

-The NBA’s leading scorer had 20 points in the fourth quarter and got the Mavericks within 104-96 on a 3-pointer with 2:50 remaining, but Leonard answered with a 3 of his own to push the margin back to double digits.
+The NBA’s leading scorer had 20 points in the fourth quarter and got the Mavericks within 104-96 on a 3-pointer with 2:50 remaining, but Leonard answered with a 3 of his own after grabbing an offensive rebound to push the margin back to double digits.

+“We had to box out but we were small trying to get the rebounds on loose balls.
+That was a big miss but Kawhi was in the right place at the right time and made the 3,” Dallas coach Jason Kidd said.

 Doncic responded with another jumper from beyond the arc before Leonard was fouled on a 3-point attempt from the corner.
 Leonard hit all three free throws to make it 110-99 with 1:40 remaining.